 “AstroCamp has an incredible way of creating environments that are empowering for all.
 For our students, teachers, staff, and even executives, there are always opportunities for growth and experiences that profoundly affect and change our lives.”

-Andy began working for Guided Discoveries in 1998 as a Marine Science Instructor at Fourth of July Cove.
-Since then, he has held numerous positions within the organization including, Head Aquarist, Assistant Program Director, Director of Educational Outreach, Sea Camp Expeditions Diving Director, and served as the Program Director of all three CIMI programs.
-Andy has been also been part of two Sea Camp Expeditions to Belize.
-In 2014, he became the AstroCamp Director in Idyllwild California and is also the Director of AstroCamp in Virginia.
+Andy began working for Guided Discoveries in 1998 as a Marine Science Instructor at Fourth of July Cove on Catalina Island.
+Since then, he has held numerous positions within the organization including, Head Aquarist, Assistant Program Director, Director of Educational Outreach, Sea Camp Expeditions Diving Director in Belize, and served as the Program Director of all three CIMI programs.
+In 2014, he became the AstroCamp Director in Idyllwild California and is now also the Director of AstroCamp in Virginia.

 He holds a Bachelor of Science degree in Biology/Ecology and minor in Marine Science from Pennsylvania State University.
 In addition, Andy has a Master’s Degree in Marine Biology.